-Consoli dated Separa ite
+Consoli dated Separate

-fi n ancial st atements financial sta tements
+financial st atements financial statements

 2022 2021 2022 2021

-(in millio n Baht)
+(in millior on Baht)

-19,911 19,909 19,911 19,909
+At 1 January 19,911 19,909 19,911 19,909

-- 9,955 - 9,955
+Increase, net of perpetual subordinated

-(9,956) (9,953) (9,956) (9,953)
+debentures issuance cost - 9,955 - 9,955

-9,955 19,911 9,955 19,911
+Decrease (9,956) (9,953) (9,956) (9,953)

-financial st 2022 19,911 - (9,956) (in million 19,911 19,909 - 9,955 (9,956) (9,953) financial statements financial statements 2022 2021 2022 (in million Baht) 19,911 19,909 19,911 - 9,955 - (9,956) (9,953) (9,956) (9,956)
+At 31 December 9,955 19,911 9,955 19,911

 On 30 November 2016 and 22 August 2017 the Company issued unsecured, unconvertible and perpetual subordinated debentures in registered name form ("Debentures") of Baht 10,000 million (debentures no. 1/2016) and Baht 10,000 million (debentures no. 1/2017), respectively, which are payable upon dissolution of the Company or upon the exercise of the Company's early redemption right per condition as stipulated in the terms and conditions of debentures.
-Later, on 30 November 2021, the Company exercised the early redemption right per condition as stipulated in the terms and conditions of debentures no. 1/2016 of Baht 10,000 million, as well as, on the same day the Company issued unsecured, unconvertible and perpetual subordinated debentures in registered name form ("Debentures") of Baht 10,000 million (debentures no. 1/2021), which are payable upon dissolution of the Company or upon the exercise of the Company's early redemption right per condition as stipulated in the terms and conditions of debentures.
+Later, on 30 November 2021, the Company exercised the early redemption right per condition as stipulated in the terms and condition, as well as, on the same day the Company issued unsecured, unconvertible and perpetual subordinated debentures in registered name form ("Debentures") of Baht 10,000 million (debentures no. 1/2021), which are payable upon dissolution of the Company or upon the exercise of the Company's early redemption right per condition as stipulated in the terms and conditions of debentures in registered name form ("Debentures") of Baht 10,000 million (debentures no. 1/2021), which are payable upon dissolution of the Company or upon the exercise of the Company's early redemption right per condition as stipulated in the terms and conditions of debentures.
 These debentures bear interest which is calculated based on 5-years government bond yield adjusted with initial credit spread and coupon rate as stipulated in the terms and conditions of the debentures and is paid on a semi-annual basis.
 In this regard, the Company has the sole right to unconditionally defer interest and cumulative interest payments without time and number limitation based on the Company's discretion.